afreenkhalidm/afreen-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc in Behavioural Science
+role: PhD Candidate in Behavioural Science

 # Organizations/Affiliations to show in About widget
 organizations: